© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 The fort and Roman walled town of Durobrivae and its south, west and east suburbs, immediately south and east of Water Newton Village is a scheduled monument protected by Historic England under reference 1021429.
 View the official record →

-Durobrivae is a Roman fort and walled town located near Water Newton in Huntingdonshire, whose occupation spans the first and second centuries AD.
+Durobrivae is a Roman fort and walled town situated near Water Newton in Huntingdonshire, representing one of the significant settlements of Roman Britain.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1021429.

 The fort and Roman walled town of Durobrivae and its south, west and east suburbs, immediately south and east of Water Newton Village is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1021429.